donnisnoni/svelte/site/content/docs/03-template-syntax.md

 ---

 Comments beginning with `svelte-ignore` disable warnings for the next block of markup.
-Usually these are accessibility warnings; make sure that you're disabling them for a good reason.
+Usually, these are accessibility warnings; make sure that you're disabling them for a good reason.

 ```sv
 <!-- svelte-ignore a11y-autofocus -->